 FAST-TRAC: A new solution to an old problem

 It's important to note, though, that while FAST-TRAC can help to optimize traffic flow on existing roads, it cannot completely eliminate congestion.
 There is simply more traffic on many Oakland County roads than the roads can handle.
-FAST-TRAC helps to squeeze as much additional capacity out of existing roads as is possible.
-However, even with FAST-TRAC, because traffic is increasing every single day, some roads will still eventually have to be widened.

 Back to Top

 Traffic patterns change constantly in many Oakland County intersections.
 Intersections that are packed at 4:30 p.m. are empty in the middle of the night.
 At some intersections, traffic is extremely heavy travelling southbound during the morning rush hour, light during the mid-day, and then heavy north-bound during the evening rush hour.
 In the past, traffic signals couldn't respond to these real-time traffic conditions.

 That's where FAST-TRAC is different.
 Here's how it works:

 - Traffic-detection devices, either employing video or buried in the pavement at FAST-TRAC-equipped intersections detect vehicles approaching and continuously monitor traffic flow.